 While it is probably a major contributor to issues with educational access and socioeconomic mobility in multilingual emerging cultures, language has been generally ignored in studies of inequality.
 In post-colonial countries, it is typical for elites to hold onto their positions of authority while disenfranchising the majority of the population, which communicates in local languages, through the employment of European languages in formal education, government, and the economy.

 The case of linguistic minorities has received the majority of attention in studies of language-based inequality thus far, while the developmental implications of a more equitable environment for widely spoken languages in education, training, and access to livelihoods have received much less attention.
+This key factor has adversely impacted the overall growth in the right kind of education.
 Additionally, despite the recent rise in interest in the economic implications of language, the management of multilingualism in the economic sphere and its implications for economic growth has not yet received enough attention.

 Due to Geography

 First, let's talk about geographical disparity, often known as the inequality that students and teachers experience based on geographical circumstances.
 The main factor for geographical inequality in India is the disparity in development levels between urban and rural areas.
+All the problems begin from here.
 In India, all significant development initiatives take place in cities, which encourages the establishment of brand-new, state-of-the-art educational facilities in metropolitan areas.
 Urban educational institutions have superior amenities with nicer furnishings, smarter facilities, playgrounds, clean water availability, medical facilities, competent teachers, counselling, more job options, and much more.
 Rural institutions not only lack all these amenities, but also even the most fundamental sanitation and hygiene provisions.
 Unfortunately, numerous government schools in India lack basic amenities including adequate classroom space, clean water, and preparations for good lighting.
 These deficiencies contribute to growing inequality.
+Ideally the mindset has to change to uplift first those that are in dire need of a change!

 Gender inequality

 When we think of gender inequality in India, health, educational, economic, and political disparities between men and women in India are naturally factored in.
 The profoundly rooted patriarchal structures are primarily to blame for gender inequality.
+Although this area has seen a significant shift towards the positive; there is still a very long way to go.
 Systemic subordination is the practise of discriminating against women from before conception.
 Men and women are both impacted by the complex issue of gender inequality in India.
 Since the goal of education is to create knowledge makers who can utilize their acquired information to the greatest financial advantage, gender equality and equity in education are closely tied to the democratic growth of society.
+This needs to be advanced further.
+These are just a few fundamentals that need to be corrected before the education system can be advanced.
+As the capabilities cannot be questioned or compared between the two genders.

 Caste Discrimination

-The rigidity of various socio-cultural groupings is creating problems in our nation’s very own educational system.
-The prospects for education for the youth of this nation are strongly impacted by the significance of social ideas and the function of caste in every individual's life in India.
+The rigidity of various socio-cultural groupings is creating problems.
+The prospects for education for the youth are strongly impacted by the significance of social ideas and the function of caste in every individual's life in India.
 Caste has a significant impact on decisions about children's schooling.
-Children from Dalit communities in India frequently must travel further to attend the village's main school, which may be caste-segregated as they prefer studying in schools with a higher percentage of single teacher and schools with poor infrastructure.
+Sadly, children from Dalit communities frequently must travel further to attend the village's main school, which may be caste-segregated as they prefer studying in schools with a higher percentage of single teacher and schools with poor infrastructure.

 How does educational inequality affect the disabled?

 Even in today’s world, where technology and our very own perspectives have evolved significantly, educational inequality in India still happens to affect the disabled.
 The Indian education system is not well designed to suit the disabled.
+These differently abled individuals have all the talents, it’s just that they should be channelized in the right manner and for that the right kind of training becomes a mandate.
 Inclusionary education is described as 'a system of education where students with and without disabilities learn together and the system of teaching and learning is suitably adapted to meet the learning needs of different types of students with disabilities' by the national Rights of Persons with Disabilities Act, 2016 (RPWD Act).
 For children with special needs, the states of Andhra Pradesh, Bihar, Uttar Pradesh, and Rajasthan have created a road map for implementing residential Bridge Courses that would help them build readiness skills, academic competencies, and enthusiasm for effective integration into regular schools.

 COVID-19